Jiang-Li/datafest_website/src/index.md

             <p>Full day of data wrangling, analysis, and visualization.
 Mentors are available to guide teams through challenges.</p>
         </div>
         <div class="timeline-item">
-            <h3>Day 3: Presentation</h3>
+            <h3>Day 3: Presentation Submission</h3>
             <p>Teams prepare and deliver their findings to a panel of judges.
-Each team has a few minutes and two slides to impress the judges with their best insights.</p>
+Each team has a few minutes video recording and two slides to impress the judges with their best insights.</p>
         </div>
     </div>
 </div>